X-EcutiOnner/NEMO/Docs/api/macroasm.md

 Any arguments except FUNC can be missing.

-If VAR argument missing, for var named used FUNC.
+If VAR argument missing, for var name used FUNC.

 ### %ifdef